enzeruk/Scene-Manager-script/README.md

 # Scene Manager script
-Description: This particular script was created in 2019 for a 3D game called "Museum of Sculptures".
+**Description:** This particular script was created in 2019 for a 3D game called "Museum of Sculptures".
 This game constituted the assignment for the elective course "Human
 Computer Interaction" of my undergraduated studies in Computer Science and Engineering at University of Ioannina.
+SceneManager is responsible to load and unload the scenes of the game without any confilcts.